-Mount & Blade II: Bannerlord Release date
+Mount & Blade II: Bannerlord release date

 There is a slight glimmer of hope though, that Mount & Blade II: Bannerlord will come out in 2017, which was mentioned as a potential release window by the team during an E3 2016 Twitch stream.
 Managing director Ali Erkin spoke about the most likely release window for the game in an interview with PC Gamer.
 “When all is done and we see a system working really well, we feel that it was worth the extra time and effort.
 While we missed our 2016 target, we are confident we’ll be able to get the game out in some form this year.”
 Hopefully, that means something playable by the end of the year.

-Mount & Blade II: Bannerlord Gameplay
+Mount & Blade II: Bannerlord gameplay

 The good news for fans of the original Mount & Blade is TaleWorlds Entertainment look to be keeping the open-ended sandbox gameplay intact.
 You’ll still lead a group of followers around a medieval sandbox, fighting bandits, fulfilling the wishes of nobles and trying to make a name for yourself by unifying warring factions and bring peace to Calradia.
 That will all play out without many surprises: the world map with its simplified strategic overview of Calradia is returning, the excellent directional swordplay of the original is back, and there also appears to be an equal emphasis on reputation and morale.

 In essence, Mount & Blade II: Bannerlord is all about making your own way in a fluid and reactive medieval sandbox.
 You can align yourself with different empires and attempt to expand their war effort by seizing land from enemy factions.
-To do so, you’ll have to accumulate followers, party members and troop garrisons to aid you in your quest for Calradian domination.
+To do so, you’ll have to accumulate followers, party members, and troop garrisons to aid in your quest for Calradian domination.
 Whereas combat and direct interactions take place in real-time from a third-person perspective, you’ll make all of your tactical and strategic decisions from the world map.
-Moving your party, managing garrisons and plotting attacks all take place in the world map view and time is paused between actions here.
+Moving your party, managing garrisons, and plotting attacks all take place in the world map view and time is paused between actions here.

-Mount & Blade II: Bannerlord Beta
+Mount & Blade II: Bannerlord beta

-Will still waiting on a Mount & Blade II: Bannerlord beta, despite TaleWorlds Entertainment saying beta testing would begin by the end of 2016 during an E3 2016 Twitch stream.
-Since then there’s been no word from the studio on when tests with players might begin.
+We're still waiting on a Mount & Blade II: Bannerlord beta, despite TaleWorlds Entertainment saying beta testing would begin by the end of 2016 during an E3 2016 Twitch stream.
+Since then, there’s been no word from the studio on when tests with players might begin.
 Considering Mount & Blade II: Bannerlord will feature multiplayer, it’s safe to say that a public beta, whether open or closed, will be an essential phase of development.

-Mount & Blade II: Bannerlord Multiplayer and co-op
+Mount & Blade II: Bannerlord multiplayer and co-op

 Another aspect of the multiplayer experience that fans have been asking about since the game’s announcement is whether or not Mount & Blade II: Bannerlord will have a co-op campaign.
-TaleWorlds Entertainment haven’t confirmed or denied the inclusion of such a mode, but they did state in an interview with Rock, Paper, Shotgun that they had looked into creating a co-op campaign and that doing so without dumbing the game down would be technically impossible.
+TaleWorlds Entertainment haven’t confirmed or denied the inclusion of such a mode, but they did state in an interview with Rock, Paper, Shotgun that they had looked into creating a co-op campaign, and that doing so without dumbing the game down would be technically impossible.

-Mount & Blade II: Bannerlord Mods
+Mount & Blade II: Bannerlord mods